AndFab/petcafe/README.md

 # petcafe

 This website is a virtual pet cafe.
-Users can interact with our pets, or create their own.
+Users can interact with our pets, or create their own pets.